Skip to Content

 He Travel's cultural tour of Thailand is an excellent way to see lots of the country in a short period of time

-He Travel offer a fabulous two-week tour gay group tour in Thailand over the New Year period.
+He Travel offers a fabulous two-week tour gay group tour in Thailand over the New Year period.
 This is a great way to tick off all the main sights of Thailand whilst also getting to party in Bangkok during NYE.
-NYE is our favourite time of year to hang out in Silom Soi 4 as it seems like the entire gay world has descended on the city – we just love the atmosphere in Silom in late December!
-Other highlights of this tour include a river cruise along the Chao Phraya River, getting close up with elephants at a sanctuary, visiting the UNESCO listed Ayutthaya Historical Park and exploring the impressive Buddhist temples of Chiang Mai.
+NYE is our favorite time of year to hang out in Silom Soi 4 as it seems like the entire gay world has descended on the city – we just love the atmosphere in Silom in late December!
+Other highlights of this tour include a river cruise along the Chao Phraya River, getting close up with elephants at a sanctuary, visiting the UNESCO-listed Ayutthaya Historical Park, and exploring the impressive Buddhist temples of Chiang Mai.
 Hiking and canoeing excursions are also included as an optional extra.

 HeTravel is offering our readers an exclusive 5% discount valid for any cruise and tour you book with them.
 Click the button below to find out more.